 The Northernvicar is Peter.
-I am Vicar of Allestree and Darley Abbey in the City of Derby – having started here in July 2016.
-The parishes have websites, including a new one for St Matthew’s – click here.
+I retired in April 2023 as Vicar of Allestree and Darley Abbey in the City of Derby – having started there in July 2016.
+This summer we will be moving back to Hexham in Northumberland.

-Until the end of June 2016 I was Vicar of the Parish of Ponteland in the Diocese of Newcastle, in the beautiful County of Northumberland.
 I started this blog when I moved north in 2010 – hence the name.
 I visited many Northumberland churches and took photos.
 Then I extended the blog to other churches I have visited as I have travelled round this lovely country of ours.
-Derbyshire, Nottinghamshire and Staffordshire are all around me, and I go further afield too.
+I moved south to Derby Diocese in 2016, so I’ve done some exploring in Derbyshire, Nottinghamshire and Staffordshire, and I go further afield too.

 While in the North I walked Hadrian’s Wall, so I blogged that too – I like my Romans.
-Having walked Hadrian’s Wall, I have now started walking the Derwent Valley Heritage Way – amazing history along one river.
-I’ve not got very far.
-I rashly said I’d try and walk 1,000 miles in 2017.
-I am now aiming simply to be a “Proclaimer” – and sometimes blog my walks. monthly northernvicarwalks blog shows I didn’t start well, but I’m catching up.
+Having walked Hadrian’s Wall, I started walking the Derwent Valley Heritage Way – amazing history along one river.
+Sometimes I blogged my walks.

 During Covid I started writing a daily Facebook Ramble and I added them to this blog every month or so.
 In 2021 I decided I want to travel all the railway network again – I’ve done it twice already, but train travel is a pleasure, most of the time.
 I rather enjoy doing the difficult curves, rare track and having an explore while I do it.
 You will find those journeys recorded too.

 My wife Julie is northernreader – she is the brains of the outfit, and I recommend her wonderful writing.
 Her blog is https://northernreader.wordpress.com/.
 As well as reviewing books, she also explores bookshops.